Botafogo (horse): Retirement and stud career

 After the match race, Botafogo was retired.
 Haras Ojo de Agua offered m$n600,000 payable over several years along with breeding rights for three mares.
 Haras Capadmalal offered m$n450,000 in cash.
 Martínez de Hoz, president of the Buenos Aires Jockey Club and owner of Haras Chapadmalal, eventually purchased Botafogo for £40,000, or about $200,000.
 Diego de Alvear reserved the right to send two or three mares to Botafogo for his first two seasons at stud and added the condition that Botafogo should not leave the country.
 Including these side bargains, the final price was about $255,000, which was to that point the highest price ever paid for a thoroughbred horse.
 He stood his entire career at stud at Haras Chapadmalal, and ranked third on the Argentinian general sire list in 1924 and 1925 and fourth on the Argentinian broodmare sire list in 1934.

 Botafogo died of colic on April 21, 1922, at Mar del Plata Stables near Buenos Aires.
 His death was reported in the New York Times.

+Botafogo's most notable offspring is Juventas, winner of the Gran Premio 25 de Mayo.
+Juventas would go on to be a very influential Argentinian foundation mare.
+He was also the damsire of Cute Eyes, winner of the 1934 Gran Premio Carlos Pellegrini, 1934 and 1935 Gran Premio Chacabuco, and 1934 and 1935 Gran Premio General Pueyrredón.